 The more transactions through your order to delivery system, the more efficient the system becomes.
 Economies of scale drive better profitability.

 Marketing, from a pure e-Commerce point of view, is a tactical activation to bring customers in at the start of their journey.
-Other functions like IT, finance and supply chain (as per our guide to the functions of e-Commerce) handles the other steps in this journey to create an efficient e-Commerce process.
+Other functions like IT, finance and supply chain (as per our functions of e-Commerce guide) handles the other steps in this journey to create an efficient e-Commerce process.

 Top of the Funnel (TOFU)